 Once Teeth Appear, Take Proper Care Of Them

 At McOmie Family Dentistry we start to see children at 3 years old unless there is a problem seen by the parents.
 Once the teeth appear you can also begin brushing.
 Using a soft-bristled toothbrush, start brushing your child’s teeth twice a day.
 Since very young children have not yet learned not to swallow toothpaste, use only a smear of fluoridated toothpaste or the size of a grain of rice.
-Even if all you can do is get the brush in there mouth and move it around as play it will help teach the child about brushing and that it is fun and expected everyday.
+Even if all you can do is get the brush in their mouth and move it around as play it will help teach the child about brushing and that it is fun and expected every day.
 Kids that do this early brushing are more likely to develop good brushing habits.
 Our goal ultimately is to get them out of childhood with no cavities.

 We’re Here To Help From The Very Beginning